Acrylic Display Cases vs Open Stands: Choosing the Best Way to Show Your Army

 How do I stop miniatures gathering dust on an open stand?

-While open stands don't block dust entirely, you can minimise it by keeping them away from direct airflow.
-Use a soft, anti-static makeup brush for a quick weekly sweep.
-For the best of both worlds, place your tiered stands inside a glass cabinet to achieve maximum visibility with full dust protection.
+While open stands don't block dust entirely, you can keep miniatures clean without a case by using a soft, anti-static brush. [cite: 1] For the best of both worlds, place your tiered stands inside a glass cabinet to achieve maximum visibility with full dust protection.